-B. All personnel records not specifically falling within the exceptions provided in subsection A of this section shall be available for public inspection and copying including, but not limited to, records of:
+B. All personnel records not specifically falling within the exceptions provided in subsection A or D of this section shall be available for public inspection and copying including, but not limited to, records of:

 1. An employment application of a person who becomes a public official;

 3. The dates of employment, title or position; and

 4. Any final disciplinary action resulting in loss of pay, suspension, demotion of position or termination.

 C. Except as may otherwise be made confidential by statute, an employee of a public body shall have a right of access to his own personnel file.

 D. The home addresses, home telephone numbers, Social Security numbers, private email addresses, and private mobile phone numbers of current and former public employees shall not be open to public inspection or disclosure; provided, however, that nothing in this subsection shall be construed to exempt from disclosure public records created using a private email address or private mobile phone.